 Girls between the ages of 11 and 13 (or within a year of her first period) should have an adolescent wellness visit to discuss the changes going on in their bodies.
 Our caregivers want to be your resource to help educate girls about menstruation, sexuality and relationships, pregnancy, sexually transmitted infection prevention, nutrition, and body image.
 We also offer vaccination updates, including the HPV vaccine.

 Although it’s not common, some girls may be born with, or develop, gynecological problems.
-These may include vulvar or vaginal abnormalities, such as bleeding or discharge during puberty, or lesions on genitalia, as well as physical abnormalities of the uterus, cervix, or vagina.
-In some cases, we may recommend that she be seen in conjunction with colleagues from our Vulvovaginal Disease Clinic or Pediatric Endocrinology Clinic.
+These may include vulvar or vaginal abnormalities, such as heavy bleeding, bleeding, or discharge before puberty, or lesions on genitalia, as well as physical abnormalities of the uterus, cervix, or vagina.
+In some cases, we may recommend that she be seen in conjunction with colleagues from our Vulvovaginal Disease Clinic, Pediatric Endocrinology Clinic, or Pediatric Hematology Clinic.

 Problems around puberty:

 - Irregular or missing menstrual periods, including those related to eating disorders and/or excessive exercise

 - Issues of menstrual hygiene and fertility in the disabled teenager

 Other gynecologic issues:

 - Abnormal or painful periods